VFEFL: Privacy-Preserving Federated Learning against Malicious Clients via Verifiable Functional Encryption: Introduction

 Although the federated learning framework offers a degree of privacy protection for client data during training, it brings new privacy and security issues \cite{OpenFL}.
 One primary concern is the potential for privacy leakage through the local models uploaded by clients.
 With the advent and ongoing advancement of attack techniques, such as model inversion attacks\cite{GIA,MIA,GIA2}, submitting local models in plaintext form is no longer regarded as a secure method.
 Accordingly, obfuscation and encryption mechanisms have been adopted to address this issue.
 Another threat is attacks from malicious clients.
 Due to its distributed architecture, federated learning is susceptible to adversarial manipulation by malicious clients.
 A malicious client may make the accuracy of the global model drop rapidly by uploading malicious models, or destroy the decryption by uploading a malicious decryption key or a wrong ciphertext.
 The above issues are important for federated learning systems to achieve their core goal (training high quality models while preserving data privacy).
 Privacy-preserving mechanisms (such as encryption schemes) can potentially lead to difficulties in detection and verification, while detecting and verifying encrypted models of the clients may compromise specific information.
 Existing solutions \cite{AegisFL,FheFL} cannot be deployed in the basic federated learning architecture (one server and multiple clients), and need help from two non-colluding servers or additional trusted third parties, which introduces additional limitations and consumption.

 \IEEEpubidadjcol Therefore it is very interesting and challenge to design a federated learning scheme that realizes privacy protection and resists malicious client attacks in the basic federated learning architecture.
 This paper proposes a privacy-preserving federated learning scheme against malicious clients based on decentralized verifiable functional encryption.
-Our contributions can be summarized as follows: \begin{enumerate} \item We propose a novel DVFE scheme that preserves data privacy and ensures correct encryption and decryption.
-It supports verification of relations over multidimensional ciphertexts and is suitable to federated learning.
-Additionally, we formalize its definition, security model, and reduce its security in the proposed security model to well-known complexity assumptions. \item We propose a privacy-preserving federated learning scheme named VFEFL that protects local model privacy and defends against malicious clients.
+Our contributions can be summarized as follows: \begin{enumerate} \item We employ a verifiable functional encryption scheme to encrypt local models in the federated learning, ensuring data privacy and correctness during encryption and decryption.
+The scheme supports verifiable evaluation of relations over multidimensional ciphertexts, making it well suited for federated learning scenarios.
+Furthermore, we formalize its definition and security model, and reduce its security in the proposed model to well-established computational hardness assumptions. \item We propose a privacy-preserving federated learning scheme named VFEFL that protects local model privacy and defends against malicious clients.
 Compared with existing approaches, it enables verifiable client-side aggregated weights and can be integrated into standard federated learning architectures to enhance trust.
 Theoretical analysis demonstrates that VFEFL provides strong guarantees in both privacy and robustness. \item We implement a prototype of VFEFL and conduct comprehensive experiments to evaluate its fidelity, robustness, and efficiency.
 Robustness is evaluated under both targeted and untargeted poisoning attacks.
 Experimental results demonstrate that VFEFL effectively defends against such attacks while preserving model privacy. \end{enumerate}